-We were not able to make it over to the main part of the Tidal Basin (where the Jefferson Memorial is).
-We ended up viewing the cherry blossoms along a smaller section of the Tidal Basin before crossing the bridge.
+We didn’t go to the main part of the Tidal Basin (where the Jefferson Memorial is).
+We viewed the cherry blossoms along a smaller section of the Tidal Basin before crossing the bridge.

-While there were plenty of these beautiful trees in this area, I would really have liked to see the blooms and the monuments together.
-If you are going to see the cherry blossoms in Washington D.C, definitely make sure you visit the Tidal Basin and Jefferson Memorial.
+While there were plenty of beautiful trees in this area, I really would have liked to see the blooms and the monuments together.
+If you are going to see the cherry blossoms in Washington D.C., definitely make sure you visit the Tidal Basin and Jefferson Memorial.

-Seeing the cherry blossoms in D.C has been one of my personal bucket list items for a long time and I’m so glad that I finally had the opportunity.
-Despite the insane crowds, aggravation, and miles and miles of walking, I can honestly say that it was worth it.
+Seeing the cherry blossoms in D.C. has been one of my personal bucket list items for a long time and I’m so glad that I finally had the opportunity to see them.
+Despite the insane crowds, the aggravation, and the miles upon miles of walking, I can honestly say that it was worth the trouble.

-I will always cherish the memories that we made on this trip and the pictures we took – as edited and low-cellphone-quality as they may be!
+I will always cherish the memories that we made on this trip and the pictures we took – as edited and low-quality as they may be!